MicrosoftDocs/defender-docs/defender/threat-intelligence/gathering-threat-intelligence-and-infrastructure-chaining.md

       - img.src
       - xmlhttprequest

       Livechat is a live support chat service that online retailers can add to their websites as a partner resource.
 Several e-commerce platforms, including MyPillow, use it.
-This fake domain is interesting because the  Livechat’s official site is actually *livechatinc[.]com*.
+This fake domain is interesting because the  Livechat's official site is actually *livechatinc[.]com*.
 Therefore, in this case, the threat actor used a top-level-domain typosquat to hide the fact they placed a second skimmer on the MyPillow website.
 17. Go back and find a host pair relationship with *secure.livechatinc[.]org* and pivot off that hostname.
 The **Resolutions** tab should indicate that this host resolved to 212.109.222[.]230 in October 2018.

        :::image type="content" source="/defender/threat-intelligence/media/tutorial-infra-chain-livechatinc-org.png" alt-text="Tutorial Infra Chain Secure Live Chat Inc Org Resolutions." lightbox="/defender/threat-intelligence/media/tutorial-infra-chain-livechatinc-org.png":::